jajokine/Neural-Networks-Image-Recognition/README.md

 - test_x : A matrix of the test data, formatted the same way as the training data.

 - test_y : The labels for the test data, formatted the same wat as the training data.

+**ACCESSING CODE**

+The different models are run each separetely from their files with the help of the three modules (train_utils.py, utils.py and utils_multiMNIST.py) that contain helper and utility functions.
+Neural_nets.py contains the basic model for the neural network while the other files - conv.py, mpl.py, nnet_cnn.py, and nnet_fc.py -  use PyTorch libraries.
+The dependencies and requirements can be seen from requirements.txt that can be installed in shell with the command pip install -r requirements.txt.